AstroBookings/.github/profile/1-analysis/5_0-astrobookings-authentication-domain.md

    - Specialization of User entity for space agencies offering launches.
    - Inherits from User and may contain additional fields specific to agencies.

-4. `EntryLog`:
-   - Used to record authentication-related activities for auditing purposes.
-   - May include fields like timestamp, user_id, action (e.g., login, logout, registration).

 ### Entity-Relationship Diagram

 ```mermaid